DaehwanKimLab/hisat2/MANUAL.markdown

 <!--
 ### Default mode: search for multiple alignments, report the best one

-By default, HISAT searches for distinct, valid alignments for each read.
+By default, HISAT2 searches for distinct, valid alignments for each read.
 When it finds a valid alignment, it generally will continue to look for alignments that are nearly as good or better.
 It will eventually stop looking, either because it exceeded a limit placed on search effort (see [`-D`] and [`-R`]) or because it already knows all it needs to know to report an alignment.
 Information from the best alignments are used to estimate mapping quality (the `MAPQ` [SAM] field) and to set SAM optional fields, such as [`AS:i`] and [`XS:i`].
-HISAT does not gaurantee that the alignment reported is the best possible in terms of alignment score.
+HISAT2 does not gaurantee that the alignment reported is the best possible in terms of alignment score.
 -->

 ### Default mode: search for one or more alignments, report each

-HISAT searches for up to N distinct, primary alignments for each read, where N equals the integer specified with the `-k` parameter.
+HISAT2 searches for up to N distinct, primary alignments for each read, where N equals the integer specified with the `-k` parameter.
 Primary alignments mean alignments whose alignment score is equal or higher than any other alignments.
 It is possible that multiple distinct alignments whave the same score.
-That is, if `-k 2` is specified, HISAT will search for at most 2 distinct alignments.
+That is, if `-k 2` is specified, HISAT2 will search for at most 2 distinct alignments.
 The alignment score for a paired-end alignment equals the sum of the alignment scores of the individual mates.
 Each reported read or pair alignment beyond the first has the SAM 'secondary' bit (which equals 256) set in its FLAGS field.
 See the [SAM specification] for details.

-HISAT does not "find" alignments in any specific order, so for reads that have more than N distinct, valid alignments, HISAT does not gaurantee that the N alignments reported are the best possible in terms of alignment score.
+HISAT2 does not "find" alignments in any specific order, so for reads that have more than N distinct, valid alignments, HISAT2 does not gaurantee that the N alignments reported are the best possible in terms of alignment score.
 Still, this mode can be effective and fast in situations where the user cares more about whether a read aligns (or aligns a certain number of times) than